 Shock your chlorine pool when any of the following occur:

 - Your pool is cloudy.

 - There is pool algae present.

 - Your chlorine level is lower than 3 ppm.

 When you have added all the necessary chemicals to your pool, let your pool pump run so your chemicals can circulate throughout.
 Balancing your pool water may seem tricky at first, but it will get easier with practice and patience.

-Stop by our Retail Store for all of your pool chemicals needs and bring a sample of your pool water to receive a free professional water test!
+Stop by our Retail Store for all of your pool chemicals needs and bring a sample of your pool water to receive a professional water test!